sagiadinos/garlic-player/README.md

 # garlic-player - SMIL Player for Digital Signage

-The goal is to create an as most as neccessary SMIL 3.0 compatible and as most as possible platform independent multimedia player for Digital Signage proposes.
+The goal is to create an as most as neccessary SMIL 3.0 compatible and as most as possible platform independent multimedia player to meet Digital Signage needs.
 Garlic should be used online with web-based content managment systems like [SmilControl](http://smil-control.com) or other.
-Also poassible is offline via command-line.
+Offline usage via command-line will also possible.

 ## OS targets: